yuki24/shoelace-rails/README.md

 ## Javascript Setup

-By default, native `<form>` elements will not recognize Shoelace form controls.
-The `<sl-form>` component solves this problem by serializing both Shoelace form controls and native form controls when the form is submitted.
-Unfortunately, it would not work with the `rails-ujs`, and you would have to handle form submissions on your own.
-The Shoelace Rails UJS solves this problem by providing bindings that are similar to the original rails UJS.
+Because of how Shoelace is built (for a good reason), the native `<form>` element does not recognize Shoelace form controls.
+The `<sl-form>` component solves this problem by serializing both Shoelace and native form controls when the form is submitted.
+Unfortunately, it would not work with the `rails-ujs` dependency, and form submissions would need to be handled with custom Javascript.
+The Shoelace Rails UJS solves this problem by providing a binding that are similar to the original rails UJS.

 ```sh
 yarn add @yuki24/shoelace-rails